kranthikumar786/Book-My-Show/README.md

       - Add a new show
    ### Actor 2
    Name of the actor - User
-   ### Use cases:
+   ### Use Cases:

 - Search for a movie
 - Book a ticket
 - Pay for a ticket
 - Cancel a ticket
   Draw the use case diagram.
    @startuml
    left to right direction